entando/customer-portal/application/README.md

   * repository/*Repository classes have some custom queries and methods
   * web/rest/*Resource classes have been heavily customized with security checks and generally should be rolled back.
 * You can use `./mvnw clean` to reload the fake dataset from src/main/resources/config/liquibase/fake-data.
+* You may encounter checksum issues with liquibase.
+These can be cleared (if you've enabled the jdbc connection in the pom.xml) using './mvnw liquibase:clearCheckSums' BUT you should carefully consider this a warning sign.
+You may have introduced changes in the database schema and actually need to update the liquibase changesets instead.
 * Removing the src/main/docker/keycloak-db directory will result in the realm from src/main/docker/realm-config being reloaded on the next restart.
 * Access controls are applied both in the UI and in the microservices.
 Individual REST APIs (e.g. ProjectResource) must either have tight constraints on an admin or support user (via an `@PreAuthorize annotation`) or customer or project-level access checks (e.g. `projectService.checkProjectAccess(projectId)`).

 ---